slsa-framework/slsa/README.md

 The reason for non-transitivity is to make the problem tractable.
-If SLSA 3 required dependencies to be SLSA 3, then reaching SLSA 3 would require starting at the very end of the supply chain and working forward.
+If SLSA 3 required dependencies to be SLSA 3, then reaching SLSA 3 would require starting at the very beginning of the supply chain and working forward.
 This is backwards, forcing us to work on the least risky component first and blocking any progress further downstream.
 By making each resource's SLSA rating independent from one another, it allows parallel progress and prioritization based on risk.
 (This is a lesson we learned when deploying other security controls at scale throughout Google.)

 We expect SLSA ratings to be composed to describe a supply chain's overall security stance, as described in the [vision](#vision-case-study) below.